SRINJOY59/Computer_Networks_Reliable_Flow_Control_UDP/README.md

-# KTP (Kernel Transport Protocol): Reliable Transport Protocol Implementation
+# KTP (KGP Transport Protocol): Reliable Transport Protocol Implementation

 ## Overview

-This repository contains an implementation of KTP (Kernel Transport Protocol), a reliable transport protocol built on top of UDP.
+This repository contains an implementation of KTP (KGP Transport Protocol), a reliable transport protocol built on top of UDP.
 The project was developed as part of the CS39006: Networks Laboratory course and demonstrates key concepts of transport layer reliability, flow control, and windowing mechanisms.

 ## Features